Expected level of development

 Position and direction: position, movement and turns

-A guide to exploring and learning about position and direction.Resource details
+A guide to exploring and learning about position and direction.Go to resource

 Cover the camel

-In this resource, students describe their strategies as they use positional language to cover a camel shape with particular pieces.Resource details
+In this resource, students describe their strategies as they use positional language to cover a camel shape with particular pieces.Go to resource

 Buzzing with Bee-Bots

-Bee-Bot is a push button programmable robot that provides a useful context to reinforce directional language used in programming.Resource details
+Bee-Bot is a push button programmable robot that provides a useful context to reinforce directional language used in programming.Go to resource

 By the end of Year 1, students are giving and following directions to move people and objects within a space.